-- 1. Substantial contributions to: the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND - 2.
-Drafting the work or revising it critically for important intellectual content; AND - 3.
-Final approval of the version to be published; AND - 4.
-Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+- Substantial contributions to: the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND - 2.
+Drafting the work or revising it critically for important intellectual content; AND - Final approval of the version to be published; AND - Agreement to be accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.

-All contributors who do not meet the criteria for authorship might be listed in the Acknowledgments section.
+All contributors who do not meet all the criteria for authorship might be listed as Collaborators or cited in the Acknowledgments section.

-When a manuscript has been written by a group, the corresponding author should indicate the order in which authors are mentioned and identify all individual authors and the name of the group.
-The rest of the group members who do not meet authorship criteria may be cited in the Acknowledgments section.
+When a manuscript has been written by a Working Group or members of a multicenter study, the corresponding author should indicate the order in which authors will be mentioned, identify all individual authors and the name of the group.
+The rest of the group members who do not meet authorship criteria may be listed as Collaborators or cited in the Acknowledgments section.